Twitching Tongues: History

 The band was founded in Los Angeles in 2009 by brothers Colin and Taylor Young.
 In 2012, their first album, Sleep Therapy, was released, followed by In Love There Is No Law the next year.
 Their 2015 album, Disharmony, was positively reviewed by NPR's Lars Gotrich, who wrote that Twitching Tongues has "been particularly adept at the moody mosh."
 The album also received a favorable reception from Vice's John Hill, who opined that "hardcore is at its best when it takes risks", using the band's song "Asylum Avenue" as an example.

 Twitching Tongues toured internationally after the release of their earliest pair of albums, sometimes alongside other metal bands such as Harm's Way.
 In a 2018 Revolver interview, frontman Colin Young said that Peter Steele had been a formative influence on his music and the band's work.

 After being on hiatus for a couple of years, Twitching Tongues in April 2023 re-released a newly re-mixed and remastered version of their debut album, Sleep Therapy, and started playing live shows again.

 For Halloween 2023, the band released an EP with Misfits cover songs called Twitchfits Vol.1, also playing a nine-song set of Misfits songs in San Fernando Valley on October 28.
 For the occasion the band was billed as Twitchfits.

 Drummer Cayle Sain died in December 2023, at the age of 31.
 He was replaced by original drummer Mike Cesario.

 The band released Twitchfits Vol. 2 on October 24, 2024; a 10-song album with Misfits covers.

+On October 21, 2025 the band released Twitchfits Vol. 3; a 5-song Misfits cover EP.
+The release was again followed by an annual Halloween cover show at 1720 in Los Angeles, California.
+On November 8, 2025 the band joined Coheed And Cambria on the "S.S.
+Never Surrender" cruise; sailing from Miami, FL to Cozumel, Mexico and playing 3 shows on board over a span of 5 days.